 In addition to evaluating price, the USMS JSD is required to ensure that prospective contractors have adequate financial resources to perform the services required under the contract.
 We found that the USMS JSD's current process is adequate to evaluate a prospective contractor's financial capacity to satisfy the requirements stipulated in CSO services contracts for each solicitation.
 For CSO services contracts, the USMS JSD has determined that the "apparent successful offeror" must demonstrate that it has financial assets to cover 3 months of payroll and other operating expenses.
-The BET analyzes prospective contractor debt ratios, profitability ratios, liquidity ratios, cash flow, and line of credit and compares them to USMS JSD financial capability standards to determine whether the contract.
+The BET analyzes prospective contractor debt ratios, profitability ratios, liquidity ratios, cash flow, and line of credit and compares them to USMS JSD financial capability standards to determine whether the contractor has adequate resources to perform the services required under the contract.
 We determined that the BET completed this analysis for all contract awards made in FYs 2013 through 2015 and that, as a result, three of the nine contracts were awarded to the second ranked offeror because the first "apparent successful offeror" did not meet the financial capability standards.